ICT-2021-MS/teach-hibernateBasic/README.md

 #### Management Methods (create, update & delete)

-With the CUD uperations we get one more element we have to build in.
+With the CUD operations we get one more element we have to build in.
 This is the `Transaction` class to create a transaction with the server.

 A transaction with the server creates a temporary copy of its contents which then is used when sending commands to the server.
 After finishing our business with the server we then have to tell it to 1. update the tables accordingly and 2. to show us new data, which is done using the `commit` command.